lihil-3/ROS2-Humble-Installation--task4/README.md

 ⸻

-4. Setting Up the ROS 2 Repository
+📦 4.
+Setting Up the ROS 2 Repository

-The ROS 2 repository and required tools were configured.
+The ROS 2 repository was configured before installing ROS 2 Humble.

 The ROS key was downloaded using: